B1.4 Compare and order fractions from halves to twelfths, including improper fractions and mixed numbers, in various contexts.

 Directions

-Teachers invite students to sit in a circle around the materials on the floor.
-The teacher explains to the students that the metric system is the system of measurement generally used in Canada, but that in some areas such as construction, the imperial system is still commonly used.
+Invite students to sit in a circle around the materials on the floor.
+Explain to the students that the metric system is the system of measurement generally used in Canada, but that in some contexts such as construction, the imperial system is still commonly used.

-The teacher presents students with fractions corresponding to the wrenches and nuts brought in.
-Fractions can be written on the board or on a large piece of paper.
+Present students with fractions corresponding to all available wrenches and nuts.
+Fractions can be recorded on the board or on a large piece of paper.

-Next, the teacher chooses a nut (partially threaded onto a bolt), passes it among the students, and asks them to estimate its width in inches to determine which wrench should be used to screw or tighten it.
+Next, choose a nut (partially threaded onto a bolt), and pass it among the students, asking them to estimate which wrench should be used to screw or tighten it.

-If the first attempt is unsuccessful, students try again to determine which wrench should be used.
-Teachers invite other students to try until the correct wrench for the nut is found, then repeat the process with other nuts.
+If the first attempt is unsuccessful, ask the student to try again and pick a different wrench.
+Continue by inviting other students to try until the correct wrench for the nut is found, then repeat the process with other nuts.

 Note: To make the task more authentic, instead of loose nuts and bolts, a bicycle (or other object that includes several nuts) can be presented and students can be asked, for example, to identify which wrench to use to loosen the nut to mount the seat or to remove the wheel.